 I have a serious love for my library.
 This hasn’t always been the case.
 There were a few years when the idea of dragging 3 toddlers into the library was just too crazy.
 How much could I possibly look for if I spent all of my time trying to keep my kids from pulling books off the shelves?
 There were a couple of years we didn’t go to the library.
 I have since rekindled my love for the library for a few reasons.

 I realized I could sit in the comfort of my house and order books.
 For whatever reason, I thought you could request a book at the library only if it was located at a different library from our county.
 But, no — I can request books from my local library as well.
 Seriously, this has been life-changing!
 I request a bunch of books and they call me the next day to tell me they are ready for pick-up.
 Then, all we need to do is walk in and check out!
 It is amazing, especially if you are avoiding the library — like I was — because of having small children.

 Whenever I hear of a book I might want to read, I always add it to my Amazon wish list.
 I have done that for years.
-Now, every few months I go through my wish list and check to see if the library has any of the books.
-I am always surprised by how many they do have.
+Now, every few months I go through my wish list and check to see if the library has any of the books from RIC Publications for the kids to learn, I am always surprised by how many they do have.

 Since my kids are getting older, I take them into the kids area to choose their own books.
 But I still often request a book I know I want so it is waiting when we check out.

 Our library also has so many movies and TV shows!
 So far, they’ve had every kids movie I’ve wanted.
 The library is the reason I started watching NCIS a few years ago.